-Equip yourself to conquer the sins that threaten your relationship with God, in Overcoming Deadly Sin.
+Equip yourself to conquer the sins that sneakily threaten your relationship with God.

 Rooting Out Deadly Sin

-Sin thrives when we ignore it, or when we assume we don’t need to fight it.
+Sin is sneaky.
+It thrives when we ignore it—or when we think we don’t struggle with it.
 And while we might know about the “Seven Deadly Sins,” that only scratches the surface of understanding deadly sin in our lives.
 Every person must resist every sin, even if we think we don’t struggle with sloth, or gluttony, or pride.

-In this series, we’ll learn how to pursue a life of virtue by learning about:
+In this series, we’ll learn how to pursue a life of virtue by learning:

-- That sloth isn’t actually about being lazy (Sessions 10 & 11)
+- That sloth isn’t actually about being lazy (Sessions 10 and 11)

 - Why lust is the “least” of the deadly sins, but still has drastic consequences (Session 14)

 - The many hidden ways that deadly sin can pop up in our lives (Session 16)